flozi00/atra/docs/text/chat.md

 * BATCH_SIZE - the batch size to use for training
 * ACCUMULATION_STEPS - the gradient accumulation steps to use for training
 * SEQ_LENGTH - the sequence length to use for training
+* LORA_DEPTH - the depth of the lora model to use for training

 ### example docker command: